your adventure in

 Administered by the Department of Industrial and Manufacturing Systems Engineering

 The Systems Engineering Program focuses on developing an individual’s analytical skills to design, evaluate, and build modern complex engineered systems.
 Engineers who can conceptualize, model, and integrate hardware, software, data, and humans are critical in technology driven multi-disciplinary design teams.
-The Iowa State University Master of Engineering in Systems Engineering Program is designed to train engineers to excel in the technology driven design environment commonly found in developing modern complex engineered systems.
-The program can be completed on line or in residence, part-time or full-time.
+The Iowa State University Master of Engineering in Systems Engineering program is designed to train engineers to excel in the technology driven design environment commonly found in developing modern complex engineered systems.
+The program can be completed online or in residence, part-time or full-time.

 Admission Requirements